Permanent residence UK

-The United Kingdom remains a desirable destination for many people from outside the EU in search of a better life for their families.
-Obtaining permanent residence UK (PR UK) status is usually a lengthy process, taking an average of 5 years, depending on which route you are applying under.
+The United Kingdom remains a desirable destination for many people around the world in search of a better life for their families.
+Obtaining permanent residence UK (PR UK) status is usually a lengthy process, taking an average of five years, depending on which route you are applying under.

-This article explains who is eligible for permanent residence in UK, the various routes to residency, how to apply and how long it all takes.
+This article explains who is eligible for permanent residence in the UK, the various routes to residency, how to apply, and how long it all takes.

 An individual with permanent resident status can live and work in the UK indefinitely.
-You will no longer have any immigration restrictions on working or business in the UK and no time limits on your stay.
-You will have the permanent residence card UK that allows you to stay in the country, with no time limitations.
+You will no longer have immigration restrictions on working or business in the UK and no time limits on your stay.
+You will have a permanent residence card that allows you to stay in the country with no time limitations.

-However, the right can lapse if an individual spends more than 2 years continuously outside the country.
+However, the right can lapse if an individual spends more than two years continuously outside the country or is convicted of a criminal offense.

 Who is eligible for resident status?